-If we are to build healthy relationships we will need a map which helps us see when we have made choices which are harmful to others, even in very subtle ways, even when we are The difference between a liberal and a progressive is a liberal says "systemic injustice is bad; we should get rid of it" while a progressive says "systemic injustice is bad; let me figure out how I perpetuate it." -kbb acting in ways which are completely within the norms of our culture.
-We are looking for a map which will help us see these cognitive distortions and to know how to address and correct them.
+If we are to build healthy relationships we need a map which helps us see when we have made choices which are harmful to others, even in very subtle ways, even when we are acting in ways which are completely within the norms of our culture.
+We are looking for a map which helps us see these cognitive distortions and know how to address and correct them.

-Abuse as a quality of a choice
+Abuse as a Quality of a Choice